 American Woman, Stay Away From Me

-The Oregon Treaty of 1846 established the boundary between the United States and Canada on the 49th Parallel, but it also made an exception to keep Vancouver Island in British hands by dipping the border southward at the Georgia Strait.
-Yet the treaty did not specify whether the border should cut east or west of the San Juan Islands—leaving the United States and Great Britain in a protracted border dispute for nearly three decades.
+The Oregon Treaty of 1846 established the boundary between the United States and Canada on the 49th Parallel.
+Lesser known, however, is the exception the treaty included to dip the border southward at the Georgia Strait to keep Vancouver Island in the hands of the British.
+Yet the treaty did not specify if the border should cut east or west of the San Juan Islands—leaving the United States and Great Britain in a protracted border dispute for nearly three decades.

 In the midst of this stalemate, the American and British armed forces built encampments at opposite ends of San Juan Island.
-And today, American Camp—part of the San Juan Island National Historic Park—occupies some of the most beautiful coastal bluffs on the island’s southernmost peninsula.
-So spend the day walking and driving through this secluded park, making sure to capture the sunset view of Cattle Point Lighthouse.
+Today, the remnants of American Camp—part of the San Juan Island National Historical Park—occupy the windswept bluffs on the island’s southernmost peninsula.
+So spend the day walking, driving, and picnicking through this secluded park, making sure to stroll around the Cattle Point Lighthouse at sunset.

 I Owe My Soul To The Company Store

-Take a break from whale-watching in the nearby resort town of Roche Harbor, a former 19th century company town for John McMillin’s lime works.
-From the terrace of the Lime Kiln Café—a favorite for its tasty sandwiches, burgers, and kiln-fired pizzas—soak in the view of the 377-slip marina and the Hotel de Haro which, having hosted visitors since 1886, is the oldest continually operating hotel in the state.
+Bring the afternoon to a close in the resort community of Roche Harbor, a former 19th century company town for John McMillin’s lime works.
+From the terrace of the Lime Kiln Café—a favorite for sandwiches, burgers, and kiln-fired pizzas—you can soak in the view of the 377-slip marina and the Hotel de Haro, which, having hosted visitors since 1886, is the oldest continually operating hotel in the state.

 But a word to the wise: don’t linger too long in Roche Harbor.
-With a bluff-side picnic table, a bottle of wine, and a pod of killer whales likely waiting for you back at Greg and Jane’s, there’s no finer place to bid this weekend farewell.
+With a bluff-side picnic table and a pod of killer whales likely waiting for you at Greg and Jane’s, there’s no finer place to bid this weekend farewell.

 A Few Notes

-So, how exactly does the Washington ferry system work?
+So, how exactly do the Washington State Ferries work?
 Anacortes is your launching point to reach the San Juan Islands, and online ferry reservations for this route are highly recommended for travelers with vehicles, especially in the summer.
 The reservation slots are released in phases: the first third become available two months before the start of the season; the second third are released two weeks before the sailing date; and the final third become available two days before the sailing date.
-Yes, it’s a complicated system, so click here and explore the website if you have any additional questions.
+Yes, it’s a complicated system, so click here and explore the website if you have any questions.

 What about interisland ferries, you ask?
-Reservations are not necessary, nor available, for these routes.
-Just arrive at the terminal roughly 30 minutes early.
+Reservations are not necessary, nor are they available, for these routes.
+Just arrive at the terminal roughly 30 to 45 minutes early.

 To bring a vehicle or not to bring a vehicle?
 I say bring it.
-Unless you’re an avid and fit cyclist, you’ll need a car to get around both San Juan and Orcas Islands.
+Unless you’re an avid and fit cyclist, you’ll need a car to get around San Juan Island.
 Yes, it makes ferry rides more expensive, but the convenience is well worth it.

-If you plan on visiting Lime Kiln Point and Moran State Parks, take note that the state of Washington charges $10 day-use fees for both.
-If, however, you plan on visiting at least one other state park in Washington in the same year, be sure to purchase the $30 annual Discover Pass instead.
+If you plan on visiting Lime Kiln Point State Park, take note that the state of Washington charges a $10 day-use fee.
+If, however, you plan on visiting at least two other state parks in Washington in the same year, be sure to purchase the $30 annual Discover Pass instead.
 For more information about park fees and free days, click here.